 $171,720,398

-"Blood Diamond" is a gripping political war film set amid the chaos of the Sierra Leone Civil War.
-The movie explores how illegal diamond mining financed the militants and empowered local warlords, fueling further conflict and chaos.
+"Blood Diamond" is a riveting political thriller set against the tumultuous backdrop of the Sierra Leone Civil War.
+The film delves deep into the world of illegal diamond mining and its role in financing armed militants and empowering warlords, perpetuating ongoing violence and chaos.

 BiographyDramaHistory